How to Safely remove wax from walls post contains affiliate links.

 I went into clean mode as I imagined myself at Lowe’s trying to match paint chips.
-How was I going to recreate this color?
-I don’t even own it anymore.
+We don’t even own this paint color anymore.
 Cut a piece off from some inconspicuous place?
 I always wonder about these things.
-After about 15 minutes of scrapping pieces off with my nails and a butter knife, light bulb went off.
-How do I heat this wax up?
-I was really going for the idea of the wax rolling off and onto the floor.
+After about 15 minutes of scrapping pieces off with my nails and a butter knife, I had a light bulb moment.
+Heat!

 How to remove wax from my walls.

 I ran to the bathroom grabbed my hair dryer and on medium – high heat started warming up the dried wax.
 I reached for the white paper towels and wiped the liquid wax off the wall.
 The was literally beaded up and started to roll down.
 Using wiping and patting motions I was able to clean up every drop of wax.
 Just keep using clean paper towel or you will end up making more mess.
 I cleaned my textured wall, baseboards and the tile floor in minutes.
 Don’t waste your time scrapping or picking at the wax.
 When you go to remove wax from a surface remember to start in an inconspicuous spot just to be sure you don’t go past the paint surface.